vigneshavm/Interview-questions/mongoDB.md

 * Store snapshots if the structure evolves (e.g., embed full object)

 > ✅ Audit logs should be **immutable**, **timestamped**, and **queryable**

+## Which Shard Need To Use

+> In a sharded MongoDB cluster, all **client queries go through a `mongos` router**. `mongos` is responsible for routing the **query to the appropriate shard(s) based on the shard key**.**
+>
+> When a **query has full shard key, `mongos` uses the cluster metadata** — specifically the **`config.chunks` and `config.shards` collections** — to find out exactly which chunk the data falls into, and which shard holds that chunk.**
+>
+> This allows **MongoDB to perform a *targeted query*, hitting just one shard**.
+That makes it much faster and more efficient than broadcasting to all shards.
+>
+> On the other hand, if the **query doesn’t have shard key or includes only part of a compound shard key**, MongoDB has no way to know where the data is, so **`mongos` has to perform a *scatter-gather query* across all shards** and then merge the results.
+That’s **slower and should be avoided** in performance-critical paths.**
+>
+> In my past projects, I always designed shard keys based on our most common query patterns to ensure they were used in the majority of our `find` or aggregation operations — which kept queries targeted and performance consistent as we scaled.**"

+> “For example, in one of our applications, we sharded the `videos` collection by `uploadedAt`, and we made sure every user-facing query always included that field.
+We also monitored with `.explain()` to ensure only one shard was used — especially during peak traffic hours.”